JosephPrichard/benchmarks/README.md

 $ ./run-bench.sh 8puzzles-small.txt
 ```

 Additionally, you can generate new puzzle inputs using the `./run-generate.sh` script.
-This is reccomended over making your inputs by hand.
+This is recommended over making your inputs by hand.

 ```shell
 $ ./run-graph.sh